Noah Lewis (footballer)

-Noah Lewis (born 23 August 2000) is a Dutch football player, he plays as a defender for St Patrick's Athletic in the League of Ireland Premier Division.
+Noah Lewis (born 23 August 2000) is a Dutch footballer who plays as a centre-back for Serie C club Perugia.

 Club career

 Youth career

 Born in Almere, Lewis started out playing with Waterwijk, before joining Almere City at the age of 11, where he spent 1 year before joining Feyenoord Academy in 2012.
 He spent 7 years playing at Youth level for Feyenoord, featuring in the Beloften Eredivisie, KNVB Reserve Cup, Premier League International Cup and UEFA Youth League.

 Feyenoord

 Lewis made his first team debut for Feyenoord on 21 March 2018, replacing Sven van Beek from the bench in a 4–0 win over ADO Den Haag in a friendly.

 FC Dordrecht loan

 In July 2019, he was loaned out to Eerste Divisie side FC Dordrecht until 2 January 2020.
 He made a total of 10 appearances in the league and 2 more in the KNVB Cup.

 Willem II

 Lewis signed for Eredivisie side Willem II in September 2021.
 He featured mainly for the club's reserve side but was an unused substitute in 3 of the first team's Eredivisie games during the season as they were relegated to the Eerste Divisie.